alarejn/sublimetext_logmaster/README.md

         ]
     }

 <p>Want more?
 It can indent only selected text - including multiple selections and even mixed XML / JSON selections.
 It is smart enough to recognize XML or JSON even if you are editing plain text.
-Indent plugin won't mess up your keyboard shortcuts because it uses "chord" command Ctrl+K, Ctrl+F (this mean hold Ctrl, press K then press F, release Ctrl) and also available in "Selection" menu. </p>
+Indent plugin won't mess up your keyboard shortcuts because it uses "chord" command Ctrl+alt+s and also available in "Selection" menu. </p>

 ## Supported Sublime Text versions